MichelBillaud/tools-for-teaching/Replacement-for-strtok/README.md

 # Why?

-I got sick and tired with the used of `strtok` function, as a way to scan a string, token by token.
+I got sick and tired with the `strtok` function, as a way to scan a string, token by token.

 Reasons are in the man page: